Novanet-Studio/latam-fe/README.md

 ### 3. Env Variables

+- GRIDSOME_ENV: The process env
+- GRIDSOME_API_URL: The url of strapi backend
 - BACKEND_URL: The url of strapi backend
 - IDENTIFIER: User name of authenticated user
 - PASSWORD: Password of authenticated user